deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 > </details>

-> The table presents the effect of different preference labelling methods and data quality on the final model's performance, measured by prompt alignment and visual quality scores.
+> Table 4 shows the impact of different preference labeling methods and data quality on the final model's performance, measured by prompt alignment and visual quality.

 {{< table-caption >}}